team99/tils/linux/resizing_vm_hard_disk.md

 2. Resize the machine hard disk from AWS or GCP console.
 This won't automatically change the hard disk size in the machine _yet_.
 We have to extend the filesystem.
 3. SSH into the machine.
-4. Run `sudo growpart /dev/sdb 1` to extend the partition.
+4. Run `sudo growpart /dev/sda 1` to extend the partition.
-5. Run `sudo resize2fs /dev/sdb1` to resize the filesystem.
+5. Run `sudo resize2fs /dev/sda1` to resize the filesystem.
 6. Run `lsblk` to verfiy the new volume.
+7. Run `df -h` to see the disk space usage.
-7. This **does not require** to restart the machine.
+8. This **does not require** to restart the machine.

 ## References